I rolled my own slide deck. Wasn't the best plan, it's really quite janky!

 Improved dark mode default styling with the color-scheme CSS property and the corresponding meta tag by Thomas Steiner

-What I've learned about CSS color-scheme and friends.
+What I've learned about CSS color-scheme

 by Apple Annie